nvaccess/nvda/user_docs/en/userGuide.md

 * Read [Community reviews #AddonStoreReviews] of the add-on

-* Seeking community feedback through forums or social media.
+* Seek community feedback through forums or social media.

 You can install and update add-ons by [browsing Available add-ons](#AddonStoreBrowsing).
 Select an add-on from the "Available add-ons" or "Updatable add-ons" tab.